 Provisioning an application for testing on either a physical device or for App Store distribution can be a nightmare for beginners.
 However, every iOS developer has to tackle this hurdle at some point.
 In this article, I hope to give you a good understanding of how to properly provision an application for testing on a physical device.

-Step 1: iOS Developer Program
+1. iOS Developer Program

-As I mentioned in a previous tutorial in this session, if you plan to run development code on a physical device or you intend to publish an application on the App Store, you will first need to enroll for the iOS Developer Program.
+As I mentioned in a previous tutorial in this session, if you plan to run development code on a physical device or you intend to publish an application on the App Store, you'll first need to enroll for the iOS Developer Program.

 Keep in mind that it can take several days for your application to be accepted.
 Apple manually approves each application, which means that you won't have access to the iOS Developer Program until you get the green light from Apple.